 - Cotton, linen and ramie yarn can be washed in the washing machine on a gentle cycle using either cold or warm water.

 - Acrylic and other synthetic yarns can be washed and dried in with your regular laundry as they do not shrink.

 - Unknown fiber content items should be hand washed in cold water and laid flat to dry.

 For hand washing, choose a mild detergent and cold water.
 For wool fibers, choose a formula developed for wool or mild baby shampoo.
 Specialty detergents containing contain lanolin are available, such as Eucalan.
 Lanolin is a natural oil produced by sheep and helps preserve wool fibers and increases the water resistance of wool.
 This type of detergent should be used for hand knit outerwear.

 Hand Washing Tips

-Hand washing may seem like a lot of trouble, but you can be sure that plenty of work went into creating your knitted garment.
+Hand washing may seem like a lot of trouble, but you can be sure that plenty of work went into creating your knitted blanket or garment.

 - Gently agitate the knitted item in the water.
 Never wring or scrub.

 - Drain the sink and add fresh, cold water for rinsing.
 Repeat this process until all the water is clear and free of suds.

 - Support the item from underneath as you transfer it to a dry towel.